wmo-im/wis2box/docs/source/data-access/index.rst

 This section provides examples of interacting with wis2box data services as described in :ref:`services` using a number of common tools and software packages.

-..
-    TODO: Getting data from a different wis2box

 API
 ---